canaanmckenzie/canaanmckenzie/site/recommended-books-on-egyptology.md

 Lambdin, T.O., 1983. *Introduction to Sahidic Coptic*.
 1st ed.
 Macon: Mercer University Press.

-also pick up a an acient greek dictionary because if a word isn't coptic there is a fair chance that it is greek. i personally use.
+also pick up an ancient greek dictionary because if a word isn't coptic there is a fair chance that it is greek. i personally use.

 Woodhouse, S. C., *English-Greek Dictionary : Vocabulary of the Attic Language*.
 George Routledge & Sons, Limited.
 1910.